envico801/clean-code-javascript/anki/README.md

 - Code organization is achieved through proper structure, not visual markers
 - Suggests better architectural decisions (like separating concerns into modules)
 - Easier to maintain and modify without needing to update dividers

-**Remember**: If you need visual separation in your code, that might be a sign that your code should be split into separate modules or files.
-Let the natural structure of your code speak for itself through good naming and organization.

 ---